Skip to content

 Holidays in the Movies: Memorial Day published on No Comments on Holidays in the Movies: Memorial Day

-Last year, when I initially embraced marking time and celebrating all holidays with movies, there were many holidays that I didn’t even consider.
+When I initially embraced marking time and celebrating all holidays with movies, there were many holidays that I didn’t even consider.
 Memorial Day was one of those, along with a small handful of others that I plan to get to this year.

 I have experienced the popular Memorial Day family barbecue, and I have also undertaken a road trip to the cemetery where my grandmother, grandfather, and great-grandmother are buried.
 Considering the sweltering heat in Florida by the end of May, both of these activities require a certain amount of psyching myself up each year.